 In addition to earning points, rewards credit cards usually offer other types of benefits.
-For example, an airline card like the Delta SkyMiles® Gold American Express Card gets you a free checked bag and priority boarding when flying.
-The Capital One® Venture® Rewards Credit Card will give you a statement credit for up to $100 for either a Global Entry or TSA Precheck application once every four years, which makes getting through the airport easier.
+For example, an airline card like the Delta SkyMiles® Gold American Express Card gets you a free checked bag when flying (terms apply).
+The Capital One Venture Rewards Credit Card will give you a statement credit for up to $100 for either a Global Entry or TSA Precheck application once every four years, which makes getting through the airport easier.
 Knowing the benefits offered by your rewards cards and actually putting them to use can save you time, money and hassle.

 The other important thing to keep in mind is whether your card charges an annual fee to keep it open each year.
 While many great rewards cards do not have annual fees, most do these days.
-Some, like The Platinum Card® from American Express, even charge hundreds of dollars per year in exchange for benefits like airport lounge access, Uber credits and hotel elite status.
+Some even charge hundreds of dollars per year in exchange for benefits like airport lounge access, Uber credits and hotel elite status.
 Tally up the annual fees on your rewards cards and see if you are getting enough value from their benefits to make paying for them worth it year after year.

 2. Take Advantage of an Intro Bonus